-In December 2013 Becky was awarded a bursary by Cinnamon Press for a mentor to support the compilation of her first poetry collection.
-That collection became EMPIRES OF CLAY.
+In December 2013 I was awarded a bursary by Cinnamon Press for poet and mentor Caroline Davies, to support the compilation of my first poetry collection.
+That collection became Empires of Clay.
 The book was published by Cinnamon Press and launched on 8th November 2016 at The Leeds Library in association with The Leeds Big Bookend.
-Copies are available from Cinnamon Press or from Becky at readings.
+A poem from this collection, ‘Jesus Lives’ was highly commended in the Forward Prize 2017.
+Copies of the collection are available from Cinnamon Press or from me at readings.

 ‘These vividly imagined, lexically startling and ambitious poems range widely – from the personal and domestic to the philosophical and cosmic, incorporating Nietszche, Barbara Hepworth and ‘the bins at Waitrose’.
 Cherriman’s earthy erotic, mythmaking imagination is at work on every page – these poems flash with magic and are lit with subversive carnality.’
 (Steve Ely).